 In contrast, properties close to a prison, an airport or a low-socio-economic area can drive the property’s price down.

-Generally speaking, we also recommend looking into areas you’re familiar with, but also have high growth, higher rental yield and low vacancy rates.
-This will ensure you can easily find renters who can help bring down your investment property loan in Newcastle.
+Generally speaking, we recommend looking into areas you’re familiar with but have high growth, higher rental yield and low vacancy rates.
+This will ensure you can easily find renters to help bring down your investment property loan in Newcastle.

 What kind of property should I be looking into for the best ROI?

 It’s best to look for properties with appealing features for renters like a second or third bathroom, a garage and properties near facilities like schools, shops and public transport.

 We also recommend considering maintenance costs in your research.
 How old is the property?
 Does it require further renovations to be liveable?
 Are there any potential problems that might arise in the future?
 These variables will all come into choosing the right investment loan for you.

 What is rental yield and why does it matter?